jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 :label: rcs_architecture
 :alt: Network graph diagram of RCS architecture made of a collection of boxes connected by lines.
 Each box contains text.

 RCS architecture follows warehouse-scale computer design.
 Batch HPC, virtual machine (VM), and container compute modalities (top) are all connected to an L3 Ethernet interconnect with a low-latency InfiniBand fabric added for HPC workloads (center).
-The interconnect links provide access to a parallel file systems (FS) and to multi-modal storage with FS, block, and object modalities (bottom).
+The interconnect provides access to a parallel file systems (FS) and to multi-modal storage with FS, block, and object modalities (bottom).
 The interconnect also provides peering to external networks (bottom).
 ```

-RCS compute services provide batch HPC, virtual machine (VM), and container modalities.
+RCS compute services provide batch HPC, VM, and container modalities.
 Compute services leverage storage services that provide parallel file systems, block devices, and object storage from pools of commodity storage hardware.
 Compute and storage services are interconnected by networks that provide bandwidth for both east-west and north-south traffic flows.
 RCS peers with external networks, providing access from campus and external Research and Education networks via a Science DMZ (SciDMZ) segment @Dart2013.